janie314/lunargraph/SPONSORS.md

 # Sponsors

-Solargraph is developed and maintained by [Castwide Technologies](https://castwide.com).
+Lunargraph is developed and maintained by [Castwide Technologies](https://castwide.com).

 The following people and organizations provide funding or other resources.
 [Become a sponsor](https://patreon.com/castwide)